omarkhater1/RecommendationSystem/README.md

 # RecommendationSystem
-This repository contains 3 files, an html displaying the code output of the Amazon review, the ipynb file if you're interested in running the code yourself and the data file with the data manipulated.
+This repository contains an html displaying the code output of the Amazon review,

 The html file explains step by step the observations and process of the project.